nigerian dwarf dairy goats

 The more we learn, the harder we work to improve the quality of our breeding program.
 We make a few animals available throughout the year, and we have wethers available each spring for loving pet homes.
 Every year we have an essay contest open to 4H/FFA kids to make our animals available to hard working kids and future farmers.
 We welcome inquiries via phone and email, are happy to work with you to get to know you, your herd, and management style.
 We really like for our kids to go to people we know and trust.

 To ensure the safety of our animals we practice strict bio-security policies.
 We maintain a closed herd.
 We test every year for CL, CAE, Johnes, and Brucellosis.
-Our results have always been negative, thus far, and our latest tests were conducted December 2019.
-We do NOT offer buck service, but we are happy to work with you to have a doe you purchase from us bred before she leaves, for a nominal fee.
+Our results have always been negative, thus far, and our latest tests were conducted in May 2020.
+We do NOT offer buck service, but we are happy to work with you to have a doe you purchase from us bred before she leaves.

 We do NOT sell goats for meat.
 You must have proper fencing, shelter, and shade.
 No goats shall be kept tethered.
 No goat will be sold to live as a single goat.
 Goats are herd animals and need the companionship of other goats.